ieb/sailinstruments/README.md

+# Retired Project

+Please note, that I no longer maintain this project as the I found the power consumption of the hardware required to make it work was too high on a sailing boat.
+Mostly the display requirements.
+If I find a way to fix that, I will return to it and update it.

 # Sailing Instuments for SignalK

 This plugin contains instruments for SignalK designed to run in a browser on a tablet or laptop.
 The instruments